Changes Regarding the Land

 "Israel is told that if they obey God and keep the requirements of the covenant, God will bless them and defend them in their land (Deut 28:1–14).
 But if Israel departs from God and the covenant, they are warned that they will be defeated before their enemies.
 They will no longer abide in safety in the land (Lev 26:14–17)."
 (2023, 4)

-Excerpts taken from:
+Excerpts are from:

 Key Connections: Understanding the Changes from the Old to New Testament by M. A. Erickson (Wipf & Stock Dec.
 2023).
 The book is available in print or Kindle formats at Amazon.com, at: